 Remember that Assistants represent their boss at all times.
 This is not the case for your colleagues.
-In any form of communication, try to channel your manager’s authority by using the same tone that they take in emails or conversing over the phone.
+In any form of communication, try to channel your manager’s authority by using the same tone they take in emails or phone conversations.

 Christine Jahnke, a speech coach and the author of The Well-Spoken Woman, said: